atnguyensde/flow-log-mapper/README.md

 - Project uses only Java Core.
 - Flow log version 2 is supported, with log format as specified in https://docs.aws.amazon.com/vpc/latest/userguide/flow-log-records.html .
+- Protocols are mapped according to https://www.iana.org/assignments/protocol-numbers/protocol-numbers.xhtml.
+A mapping with missing keyword will have the corresponding decimal for both key and value.
 - Manual testing is done with sample log file and lookup table.